brofrims25/cytrilclan/README.md

 /clan list                      - list all clans
-/clan promote|demote <player>    - change a member's rank /clan give                      - give an item to a member /clan help                      - list commands
+/clan promote|demote <player>    - change a member's rank /clan give                      - give an item to a member /clan pvp on|off                 - toggle being hittable by your own clanmates /clan help                      - list commands
 ```